1. Train to become a driving instructor

 10. Build up pension

 You have the right to a basic pension from the government when you retire.
 This is arranged in the statutory old age pension (AOW).
-As an entrepreneur you do not build up pension automatically, as someone in employment does.
-You need to arrange it yourself to supplement the basic pension from the government.
+If you work in employment, you automatically save for an additional pension.
+As an entrepreneur you do not build up this additional pension automatically.
+You need to arrange it yourself.
 There are different possibilities.
 Read more about building up pension.

 12. Arrange your tax returns